We live in such an amazing state, with our golden beaches, breathtaking

 the City of Gold Coast, the Gold Coast enjoys a growth rate of nine per cent and has access to an

 economic catchment of three million people.
 Since 2001, the local economy has almost

 doubled in size from $13.4 billion to an estimated $23.3 billion.

 In 2018, the Gold Coast will host one of the largest elite multi-sport events in the world,

-that nine of the top ten performing suburbs in Queensland were from the Gold Coast as investors
+Investor found that nine of the top ten performing suburbs in Queensland were from the Gold Coast

 The region is hugely popular with families due to its retail and family amenities, local employment